BranislavLazic/ecommerce/actors-futures-cats.md

 This solves the core problem.
 We've composed a basic structure that:
 + Constructs a coordinating actor with HTTP Client actors as children
-+ Creates a Future for each microservice request using the `ask` pattern
++ Creates a Future for each microservice request using the `ask` pattern, allowing the requests to run concurrently
 + Combines the Futures representing the microservice requests into a single Future of the final response using a Monadic flow
 + Completes the resulting Future and sends the final response to the sender using the `pipe` pattern

 ### Handling errors from the HTTP clients

 All of this is just a little too "perfect world."
 The solution, thus far, doens't acccount for the microservices returning errors for resources not found, internal server errors or any multitude of reasons.
 As it turns out, the HTTP Client actors _do_ return responses that handle error scenarios.
 Specifically, they return a type of `Either[HttpClientError, T]`.
-The `Left` of the `Either` is of type `HttpClientError`, while the `Right` contains a successful response `[T]`.
+The `Left` of the `Either` is of type `HttpClientError`, while the `Right` contains a successful response of type `T`.
 Therefore, an `ask` for a microservice response is going to look more like:

 ```scala